dkettner/ticketing-system/README.md

 1. Download *docker-compose.yaml* from the [latest release](https://github.com/dkettner/ticketing-system/releases/tag/v0.1.0).
 1. __CHANGE THE PASSWORDS__ in the downloaded compose file.
 1. Open a terminal and navigate to the file.
-1. Start the Ticketing System by running: `docker compose up`
+1. Start the Ticketing System by running: `docker compose up -d`
 1. After a few seconds the Ticketing System will be reachable in your browser under: http://localhost:10000

 ## Disclaimer